Ulyouth/JSTibiaAccChecker/README.md

 # Usage

-First of all, you'll probably need a browser extension to run the code, since simply copying and pasting it onto the address bar will only run the code once, but it should run continuosly instead.
+First of all, you'll probably need a browser extension to run the code, since simply copying and pasting it onto the address bar will only run the code once, but it must run continuosly instead.
 I used the **Custom JavaScript for Websites 2** myself, which you can download from the link below:

 https://chrome.google.com/webstore/detail/custom-javascript-for-web/ddbjnfjiigjmcpcpkmhogomapikjbjdk